So you want to create a customer service resume that will get you that next job for sure?

 Although directly relevant experience would make your resume strong yet any personal, quantifiable or mentionable interactions with customers on a professional level are considered transferable on a customer service resume.

 Interpersonal skills suggest having a friendly and positive personality.
 A skilled communicator is able to speak clearly, authoritatively, calmly, and persuasively.
 You boast of handling conflict and anger.

 Competence skills would include your tasks with training new recruits.
 Your past reviews or ratings or even awards.
 Your average stack up in comparison to with your co-workers, how well your are complimented by customers for your service.

 Management skills: Both low level and high level employees are expected to display management/managerial skills.
+It becomes more important to demonstrate managerial skills in a customer service manager resume.
 One good example is the ability to train other employees or to execute a new project idea, measure the effects, and fine tune is what separates a manager from the rest.
 Other management skill would include conceiving new methods to: